evidentlyai/evidently/docs/book/examples/cookbook_llm_judge.md

 # Tutorial scope

 Here's what we'll do:
 * **Create an evaluation dataset**.
-We'll create a toy Q&A dataset with two responses to each question.
-We'll add manual labels based on the criteria we want the LLM evaluator to follow later.
+Ceate a toy Q&A dataset with two responses to each question, and add manual labels based on the criteria we want the LLM evaluator to follow later.
 * **Create and run an LLM as a judge**.
-We'll design an LLM evaluator prompt to determine whether the new response is correct compared to the reference.
+Design an LLM evaluator prompt to determine whether the new response is correct compared to the reference.
 * **Evaluate the judge**.
 Compare the LLM judge's evaluations with manual labels to see if they meet the expectations or need tweaking.

 We'll start with the reference-based evaluator, which is more complex because it requires passing two columns to the prompt.
 Then, we'll create a simpler judge focused on verbosity.